herrkraatz/react-redux-mongo-docker-kubernetes/README.md

     Warning!
 This will additionally increase costs, so be sure what you're doing !
     More than 7 Linux machines will be running !
 Have extra attention on cleaning up after !
 And don't forget to kill BusyBox !

-    I recommend to do manual scaling or autoscaling on the Node Server deployment only:

-    See Minikube section above ("Scaling the cluster up"):
+    I recommend to do manual upscaling or autoscaling on the Node Server deployment only because I described it in detail in Minikube section above ("Scaling the cluster up"):

-    Server: Node Server deployment >>
+    Server: Node Server deployment:

     1. Manual scaling or

     2. Autoscaling

     Follow same instructions as on Minikube.